avaarm/day_planner/README.md

 ## Description

 This is a frontend Javascript application that utilizes a third-party API called Moment, a time and date library.
+Throught this project I learned how to implement jQuery UI to make a webpage more user-friendly and how to use jQuery to perform DOM manipulation and traversals and implement interactivity using event handlers.

 ## Table of Contents